scontain/scone_mesh_tutorial/README.md

 # SCONE MESH EXAMPLE

-## Hello World
+## Hello World!

 We start with a simple "Hello World" example, in which we pass a user ID and a password to a simple Python program.
+Neither cloud provider nor system admins will be able to see the parameters or change the program.

 This program could look as follows: